hms-dbmi/pic-sure-all-in-one/docs/operations.md

 ```

 `uninstall.sh` removes this checkout's Compose containers, networks, named
 volumes, and generated runtime state.
+This includes the bundled MySQL data
+volume, so local database contents are deleted.
+Remote databases are not
+removed.
 It backs up `.env` before removing it.
-The source checkout is not removed.
-Use `--images` to also remove local
+The source checkout is not
+removed.
+Use `--images` to also remove local PIC-SURE images, `--repos` to
-PIC-SURE images, `--repos` to remove cloned service repos, or `--keep-env` to
+remove cloned service repos, or `--keep-env` to preserve `.env`.
-preserve `.env`.

 ## Data Loading